raghu-1718/InfinityAI.Pro/README.md

 - Rate limiting and DoS protection
 - End-to-end encryption for all communications

+---

+## 🛡️ **Post-Audit & Production Verification**

+### **Audit Summary**
+- ✅ All backend and frontend services rebuilt from scratch and redeployed to Google Cloud Run
+- ✅ Dhan API credentials securely stored in Google Secret Manager (no plaintext credentials in code or config)
+- ✅ All services configured to load secrets from vault at runtime
+- ✅ IAM roles and permissions reviewed and hardened (least privilege, secretAccessor for Cloud Run)
+- ✅ All health endpoints verified post-deployment (see below)
+- ✅ End-to-end integration tested: frontend ↔ backend ↔ Dhan API
+- ✅ Monitoring and alerting scripts deployed (see Monitoring section)
+- ✅ All changes committed and pushed to GitHub main branch

+### **Post-Deployment Verification Steps**
+1. **Health Check**: All `/health` endpoints return `200 OK` and `{"status": "healthy"}`
+2. **OAuth Flow**: Dhan OAuth tested end-to-end (redirect and postback URLs below)
+3. **Secret Rotation**: Verified secret rotation and reload without downtime
+4. **Frontend-Backend Integration**: Confirmed live trading and demo mode both functional
+5. **Monitoring**: Cloud Monitoring and custom scripts active (see below)

+### **Monitoring & Automation**
+- `automated_health_check.sh`: Periodic health checks for all engines and frontend
+- `fix_engine_c_health.sh`: Automated remediation for Engine C health issues
+- `optimize_engine_d.sh`: Performance tuning for Engine D
+- Cloud Monitoring: Logs, metrics, and alerting for all Cloud Run services

+### **Security & Compliance Posture**
+- All secrets managed via Google Secret Manager
+- No hardcoded credentials or sensitive data in repo
+- All traffic encrypted (TLS 1.3)
+- Full OWASP security headers
+- Rate limiting and DoS protection active
+- All endpoints protected by OAuth 2.0 (where applicable)

+---

 **OAuth URLs**:
 - **Redirect URI**: `https://engine-c-573866363639-573866363639.us-central1.run.app/api/dhan/callback`
 - **Postback URL**: `https://engine-c-573866363639-573866363639.us-central1.run.app/api/dhan/postback`

+> **Note:**
+> - These URLs are registered with Dhan and must be used for OAuth integration.
+> - All secrets required for OAuth are securely loaded from Google Secret Manager at runtime.
+> - For secret rotation, update in Secret Manager and redeploy the affected service.

 ---